 - Unsweetened almond milk, oat milk, or cashew milk

-Blend 1 tbsp of turmeric latte mix with 1 cup of nut milk or oat milk for a creamy, relaxing golden milk latte.
+Blend 1 tablespoon of turmeric latte mix with 1 cup of nut milk or oat milk for a creamy, relaxing golden milk latte.
 Sprinkle a little bit of cinnamon on top for extra flavour!
 I love cha’s organics turmeric latte mix because it combines high potency turmeric with creamy coconut milk powder, gently spiced with true cinnamon, ginger, cardamom, cloves and a hint of black pepper.
 It is truly delicious, and not too sweet!

 This post is in partnership with Cha’s Organics.